Can You File a Car Accident Injury Claim if There is No Damage to Your Car in Miami?

 If you were injured in a car accident, this should always be the focus of any claims or lawsuits.
 It is important to take your case to a personal injury attorney for help, since they will concentrate their efforts on the physical injury claims rather than the damage to your car.
 With the injuries as the focus of the lawsuit, damage to the car is not necessary to prove your case.

 There are multiple ways that you could have physical injuries after a car accident, even if there isn’t much damage to your car.
 Many car accidents occur at low speeds, like crashes in heavy traffic or parking lots.
-Especially if you were rear-ended, you could suffer whiplash injuries, back injuries, and other issues.
+Especially if you were injured in a rear-end accident in Florida, you could suffer whiplash injuries, back injuries, and other issues.

 Just because there is no visible damage to the car does not mean that there was no accident or that it wasn’t the other driver’s fault.
 Sometimes “near misses” and other incidents can still cause damage or injury.
 For example, if you are forced off the road by another driver during a road rage accident, you may not collide with their car or any stationary objects.
 You could, however, drive into a ditch or bumpy surface which moves you around inside the car.
 You could suffer head injuries if you hit your head inside the car or neck and spine injuries if you get whiplash.
 There are many other types of low speed accidents that can lead to serious injuries, especially involving older cars with less destructible “crumple zones.”